 Women's access to modern contraceptive choice - Barometer 2015

-A new ‘Barometer’ report launched by IPPF EN on 24 March 2015 analyses how easily women in 16 EU countries can access modern contraceptives.
+A ‘Barometer’ report launched by IPPF EN in 2015 analyses how easily women in 16 EU countries can access modern contraceptives.
 It finds that overall, the situation in most countries has stagnated or worsened in recent years.